 The Bikram’s Biggest Loser (BBL) competition runs for thirteen weeks each year.
+Everyone enters for their own reasons, whether to create a routine, lose some weight, look after their mental health or be part of our community.
 The person who loses a combination of the most weight% loss + cm% loss + body fat% loss combined with the best attitude is the winner.

 There’s only one – attend four classes a week every week for the full 13 weeks (three out of the four must be a Bikram class).
 If you miss, you’re out.
 If you’re sick you still come to class and just lie out if you need to.
 But you must come.

 There will be five weigh-ins and three measurement sessions over the 13 weeks.

 Lots of great prizes including one year of unlimited yoga, a hair make-over with Emma at Vertu Hair and an organic natural facial from Tracy at Te Manawa Massage with total package valued at $1,600.